Whewell equation

-When the relation is a function, so that tangential angle is given as a function of arclength, certain properties become easy to manipulate.
-In particular, the derivative of the tangential angle with respect to arclength is equal to the curvature.
+When the relation is a function, so that tangential angle is given as a function of arc length, certain properties become easy to manipulate.
+In particular, the derivative of the tangential angle with respect to arc length is equal to the curvature.
 Thus, taking the derivative of the Whewell equation yields a Cesàro equation for the same curve.

 The concept is named after William Whewell, who introduced it in 1849, in a paper in the Cambridge Philosophical Transactions.
 In his conception, the angle used is the deviation from the direction of the curve at some fixed starting point, and this convention is sometimes used by other authors as well.
 This is equivalent to the definition given here by the addition of a constant to the angle or by rotating the curve.